Presidency of Calvin Coolidge: Economy and regulation

 Secretary of Commerce Hoover energetically used government auspices to promote business efficiency and develop new industries like air travel and radio.
 Hoover was a strong proponent of cooperation between government and business, and he organized numerous conferences of intellectuals and businessmen which made various recommendations.
 Relatively few reforms were passed, but the proposals created the image of an active administration.
-Between 1923 and 1929, the number of families with radios grew from 300,000 to 10 million.
-The Radio Act of 1927 established the Federal Radio Commission under the auspices of the Commerce Department, and the commission granted numerous licenses to large, commercial radio stations.
+Between 1923 and 1929, the number of families with radios grew from 300,000 (or approximately 1 percent) to 10 million, which grew further to a majority of U.S. households by 1931 and 75 percent of U.S. households by 1937.
+The Radio Act of 1927 established the Federal Radio Commission (FRC) under the auspices of the Commerce Department, and the FRC granted numerous licenses to large, commercial radio stations that demonstrated that they served "the public interest, convenience, or necessity", and the Act also established the equal-time rule for radio broadcasters in the United States.
 At Hoover's request, Congress passed the Air Commerce Act, which granted the Commerce Department the authority to regulate air travel.
 The Coolidge administration provided matching funds for roads under the authorization of the Federal Aid Highway Act of 1921.
 The total mileage of highways doubled in the 1920s, and the administration helped establish the United States Numbered Highway System, which provided for orderly designation of highways and uniform signage on those highways.

 Some have labeled Coolidge as an adherent of the laissez-faire ideology, which some critics claim led to the Great Depression.
 Historian Robert Sobel argues instead that Coolidge's belief in federalism guided his economic policy, writing, "as Governor of Massachusetts, Coolidge supported wages and hours legislation, opposed child labor, imposed economic controls during World War I, favored safety measures in factories, and even worker representation on corporate boards...such matters were considered the responsibilities of state and local governments."
 Historian David Greenberg argues that Coolidge's economic policies, designed primarily to bolster American industry, are best described as Hamiltonian rather than laissez-faire.